Pilgrimage to the Grotto of Our Lady of Lourdes 2025

 Celebration of the Eucharist

-Main Celebrant: Most Rev. J. Michael Miller, CSB, Archbishop of Vancouver
+Main Celebrant: Most Rev. Richard W. Smith Archbishop of Vancouver

 2:30 PM